 Banana is an efficient, extendable protocol for sending and receiving s-expressions.
-A s-expression in this context is a list composed of byte strings, integers, large integers, floats and/or s-expressions.
+A s-expression in this context is a list composed of bytes, integers, large integers, floats and/or s-expressions.
+Unicode is not supported (but can be encoded to and decoded from bytes on the way into and out of Banana).
+Unsupported types must be converted into a supported type before sending them with Banana.

 Following the length is a delimiter byte, which tells us what kind of element this is.
 Depending on the element type, there will then follow the number of bytes specified in the length.
 The byte’s high-bit will always be set, so that we can differentiate between it and the length (since the length bytes use 128-base, their high bit will never be set).